pyquil.noise module

 A list of Kraus operators.

-pyquil.noise.damping_kraus_map(p: float = 0.1) List[ndarray][source]
+pyquil.noise.damping_kraus_map(p: float = 0.1) list[ndarray][source]

 Generate the Kraus operators corresponding to an amplitude damping noise channel.